dawid3201/PlanMe/README.md

 **Running the Application**

-1. Open a terminal in the project directory.
+1) Open a terminal in the project directory.
-2. Build and run: `mvn spring-boot:run`
+2) Build and run: `mvn spring-boot:run`

-3. Access the application in your web browser at: http://localhost:8080
+Method 2: IDE

+1) Import the project into your preferred IDE (IntelliJ, Eclipse, etc.)
+2) Locate and run the main application class.

 ## Funcionality